 We have often seen companies provide training in leadership and strategy.
 However, in the past decade or so, it has been seen that understanding the intricacies of financial statements can have a bigger impact on business health.

-Non-finance managers must have adequate knowledge of accounting to interpret the financial statements and make key decisions.
+Non-finance managers must have adequate knowledge of accounting to interpret financial statements and make key decisions.
 Moreover, knowing accounts has become a necessity for non-financial managers owing to the rising importance of corporate governance following the debacles such as Enron, Equitable Life, Worldcom, and Marconi.
 It has become extremely important for managers to ensure there are no issues or errors with the accounts.

 Must-Know Accounting Concepts